MIT-Emerging-Talent/ET6-CDSP-group-01-repo/README.md

 ### 🔬 Actionable Research Questions

- __How has urban expansion over the past two decades influenced the frequency and spatial extent of the flood events in Kampala and Addis Ababa?__
+ __How has urban expansion over the past two decades influenced the frequency and spatial extent of the flood events in Kampala and Addis Ababa, considering rainfall variability during the same period?__

 ### 🧠 Our group understanding of the problem domain